 Next, put the shredded squash into freezer bags or other freezer containers and place in the freezer.

-There is no blanching required so, it does not heat up your kitchen.
-Later, when you are ready to use it, simply remove the squash from the freezer and use as desired in soups, casseroles, spaghetti sauce, muffins or whatever recipe you choose.
+There is no blanching required so, freezing squash does not heat up your kitchen.
+Later, when you are ready to use it, simply remove the squash from the freezer and thaw it.
+The squash is not ready to use in your favorite recipe.